issleb/issleb/_posts/2022-08-14-reverse-job-posting.md

 # Reverse job posting

 _I've had this idea for a while.
-My eyes start glazing over after a few mintues scrolling through jobs.
+My eyes start glazing over after a few minutes scrolling through jobs.
 It's like reading tea leaves trying to figure out what the heck they're looking for based on a few bullet points.
 So instead, I tried to figure out what I'm looking for.
 I hope this will help center me when I'm considering roles in the future: Does this company value the same things I do?
 Will I have a chance to do what I'm best at?_

 &nbsp;